lilindian16/customDRC/README.md

 | :-----------------------------------------------------------------------: |
 |                   _Custom DRC - Rev B Board Populated_                    |

-Rev B saw fixes regarding issues with Rev A, an updated to the board outline and an update to a fully SMD design.
+Rev B saw fixes regarding issues with Rev A, an update to the board outline and an update to a fully SMD design.
 Device is fully functional